CSC207-UofT/course-project-csc207_stackoverflowers/Phase0/CRCcards/Controllers and Presenters/ReportPresenter.md

 Subclasses: InterviewPresenter, MonthPresenter, ReportPresenter

 Responsibilities:
-* An abstract class that takes in something and outputs it as a string.
+* An class that takes in info about the report and returns it so that it can be displayed as a string.

 Collaborators:
-*
+* ReportLevel